chunribu/miidl/README.md

 #### 6) Interpretation

-[Captum](https://captum.ai/) is designed for model interpretability for PyTorch.
+[Captum](https://captum.ai/) is dedicated to model interpretability for PyTorch.
 This step relies heavily on captum.

 ---
 ### [Getting Started](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb)

-Welcome! 👋 [This guide](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb) will provide you with a specific example that using miidl to detect microbial biomarkers for the diagnosis of colorectal cancer.
+Welcome! 👋 [This guide](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb) will provide you with a specific example that using `miidl` to detect microbial biomarkers for the diagnosis of colorectal cancer.
 After that, you will konw how to use this tool properly.

 ---
 <!-- ---